 - 1. Copy the onconfig.std template file. - 2.
 Modify the copy of the template file.
 The default value for the DUMPDIR parameter is \$INFORMIXDIR/tmp.
 If you change this value in your configuration file, make sure that you specify a valid directory on your computer. - 3.
 Set the ONCONFIG environment variable to the name of your customized configuration file.

-If you omit a parameter value in your copy of the configuration file, the database server either uses default values in onconfig.std or calculates values based on other parameter values.
+If you omit a parameter value in your copy of the configuration file, the database server either uses default values from the onconfig.std template file or calculates values based on other parameter values.